-When consulting campus resources, all parties should be aware of confidentiality, privacy and mandatory reporting in order to make informed choices.
-Most college employees are required to report concerns to the Title IX Coordinator; however, the Campus Minister, Campus Counselors and
+When consulting campus resources, all parties should be aware of confidentiality, privacy, and mandatory reporting in order to make informed choices.
+Most college employees are required to report concerns to the Title IX Coordinator; however, the Campus Minister, following are options available to the Alverno community:

-Campus Nurse may keep the situation confidential.
-The following are options available to the Alverno community:
+Campus Counselors, and Campus Nurse may keep the situation confidential.
+The